 Do you wish to honor someone or commemorate an occasion?

-You may do so by ordering an engraved plank which will be placed in the Beach Bluff Park.
+Order an engraved plank to be placed in the Beach Bluff Park.

 Email Peter Bowen at email@example.com Each plank can have no more than 28 characters including spaces.